cmderdev/cmder/README.md

 To make an alias and/or any other profile settings permanent add it to one of the following:

 Note: These are loaded in this order by `$CMDER_ROOT/vendor/git-for-windows/etc/profile.d/cmder.sh`.
-Anyhing stored in `$CMDER_ROOT` will be a portable setting and will follow cmder to another machine.
+Anything stored in `$CMDER_ROOT` will be a portable setting and will follow cmder to another machine.

 * `$CMDER_ROOT/config/profile.d/*.sh`
 * `$CMDER_ROOT/config/user-profile.sh`